pasalem/OS-P2/README.txt

-// Readme for CS3013 Operating Systems Project 2
+// Readme for CS3013 Operating Systems Project 2 Checkpoint
 // Alec Benson
 // Peter Salem

-Phase 1

-1. Run make all
-2. Sudo insmod cs3013_syscall1_switch.ko OR new_open.ko OR new_close.ko
-3. tail -n 1 /var/log/syslog
+To Compile:
+	type 'make'

+To load the module:
+	type 'make insmod'

+To unload the moduke:
+	type 'make rmmod'

+oh man there's a virus in here